-The effects of a public health crisis caused by the COVID-19 outbreak and the measures being taken to limit COVID-19's spread are uncertain and difficult to predict, but may include:
+The effects of the public health crisis caused by the COVID-19 outbreak and the measures being taken to limit COVID-19's spread are uncertain and difficult to predict, but may include:

-- A decrease in short-term and/or long-term demand and/or pricing for our products, and a global economic recession that could further reduce demand and/or pricing for our products, resulting from actions taken by governments, businesses, and/or the general public in an effort to limit exposure to and spreading of such infectious diseases, such as travel restrictions, quarantines, and business shutdowns or slowdowns; - Negative impacts to our operations, including reductions in production levels, R&D activities, and qualification activities with our customers, and increased costs resulting from our efforts to mitigate the impact of COVID-19 through social-distancing measures we have enacted at certain of our locations around the world in an effort to protect our employees' health and well-being (including working from home, limiting the number of employees attending meetings, reducing the number of people in our sites at any one time and suspending employee travel); - Deterioration of worldwide credit and financial markets that could limit our ability to obtain external financing to fund our operations and capital expenditures, result in losses on our holdings of cash and investments due to failures of financial institutions and other parties, and result in a higher rate of losses on our accounts receivables due to credit defaults; and - Disruptions to our supply chain in connection with the sourcing of materials, equipment and engineering support, and services from geographic areas that have been impacted by COVID-19 and by efforts to contain the spread of COVID-19.
+- A decrease in short-term and/or long-term demand and/or pricing for our products, and a global economic recession or depression that could further reduce demand and/or pricing for our products, resulting from actions taken by governments, businesses, and/or the general public in an effort to limit exposure to and the spreading of COVID-19, such as travel restrictions, quarantines, and business shutdowns or slowdowns: - · Negative impacts to our operations, including: - reductions in production levels, R&D activities, product development, technology transitions, yield enhancement activities, and qualification activities with our customers, resulting from our efforts to mitigate the impact of COVID-19 through social-distancing measures we have enacted at our locations around the world in an effort to protect our employees' and contractors' health and well-being, including working from home, limiting the number of meeting attendees, reducing the number of people in our sites at any one time, quarantines of team members, contractors, or vendors who are at risk of contracting, or have contracted, COVID-19, and suspending employee travel ("Social Distancing Measures"); - increased costs resulting from our efforts to mitigate the impact of COVID-19 through Social Distancing Measures, working from home, enhanced cleaning measures and the increased use of personal protective equipment at our sites; - increased costs for, or unavailability of, transportation, raw materials, or other inputs necessary for the operation of our business; - reductions in or cessation of operations at any site or in any jurisdiction resulting from government restrictions on movement and/or business operations or our failure to prevent and/or adequately mitigate spread of COVID-19 at one or more of our sites; and - our inability to continue or resume construction projects due to delays in obtaining materials, equipment, labor, engineering services, government permits or any other essential aspect of projects, which could impact our ability to introduce new technologies, reduce costs or meet customer demand; - Deterioration of worldwide credit and financial markets that could limit our ability to obtain external financing to fund our operations and capital expenditures, result in losses on our holdings of cash and investments due to failures of financial institutions and other parties, and result in a higher rate of losses on our accounts receivables due to credit defaults; and

+• Disruptions to our supply chain in connection with the sourcing and transportation of materials, equipment and engineering support, and services from or in geographic areas that have been impacted by COVID-19 and by efforts to contain the spread of COVID-19.

-The resumption of normal business operations after such interruptions may be delayed or constrained by lingering effects of COVID-19 on our suppliers, third-party service providers, and/or customers.
+The resumption of normal business operations after such interruptions may be delayed or constrained by lingering effects of COVID-19 on our team members, contractors, suppliers, third-party service providers, customers, or distributors.

 These effects, alone or taken together, could have a material adverse effect on our business, results of operations, legal exposure, or financial condition.
-A sustained or prolonged outbreak could exacerbate the adverse impact of such measures.
+A sustained, prolonged, or recurring outbreak could exacerbate the adverse impact of such measures.